Ive24/Code1/Code1_Documentation.md

 **Concepts and Vocabulary**

-Repository: can contain multiple files, data and codes (like a chest)
+Repository: can contain multiple files, data and codes (you can store your data in it like in a chest)

-Commit: safes your data and sets them as your new version of the current code/file/project
+Commit: makes your temporary changes permanent

-Branch: a timeline that shows the connection of different
+Branch: a branch is a copy of a codeline (basically a timeline), it makes it easier to work parallel on a project (different peple can work on different branches of the same file and can bring them back together in the end), branches are independent lines of development (a string of commits)

-Remote:
+Remote: the data is stored in the cloud and can be accesed from another device